puppetlabs/puppetlabs-ntp/REFERENCE.md

 Data type: `Optional[String]`

 Specifies an absolute or relative file path to an EPP template for the config file.
 Example value: 'ntp/ntp.conf.epp'.
-A validation error is thrown if both this **and** the `config_template` parameter are specified.
+A validation error is thrown if `config_epp` parameter is not specified.

 ##### <a name="-ntp--config_file_mode"></a>`config_file_mode`